 • Discussion of the practical aspects of PAR-projects

-Applicants should fill in the Application Form to receive the online link
+Applicants should fill in the Application Form here.

 About the Trainers